The EVERY Company: History

 The EVERY Company was founded by Arturo Elizondo and Dave Anchel, who met at a conference in 2014.
 Soon after, the pair began working on their idea to use microbial fermentation that could create eggs without the need for a chicken.
 They were part of the inaugural cohort of SOSV's biotech accelerator IndieBio.

 Grupo Bimbo, the world's largest bakery, invested in the company in 2019.
 In 2020, The EVERY Company released its first product, a digestive supplement.

 In April 2021, the company announced a partnership with ZX Ventures, the innovation arm of the world's largest brewing company, AB InBev.
 The partnership will scale production of The EVERY Company's proprietary egg protein at volumes similar to those of AB InBev's breweries using fermentation.
 This was AB InBev's first partnership with a food company.

-In 2023, EVERY company was very pleased to inform the public that the actress Anne Hathaway has invested money in the company being her first B2B experience.
-She believes that the food systeme is desperatly in need of change.
+In 2023, EVERY company announced that the actress Anne Hathaway invested money in the company being her first B2B experience.
+She believes that the food system is desperately in need of change.